NASAPsyche/irondb/external_modules/anaconda/README.md

 ### WINDOWS
 1. Start Anaconda Navigator
 2. Import Environment
-   -a.
-Inside the project path (irondb⁩ ▸ ⁨anaconda_windows)⁩ you will find a file called "journalimport_windows.yml"
+   a.
+Inside the project path "irondb⁩ ▸ ⁨external_modules⁩ ▸ ⁨anaconda⁩ ▸ ⁨env⁩"⁩ you will find a file called "windows64JournalImport.yml"
    b.
-Select "journalimport_windows.yaml"
+Select "windows64JournalImport.yml"
-3.Using the Anaconda prompt type "activate journalimport_windows" - This determines the environment you will be using
+3. Using the terminal from Anaconda type "activate journalImport" - This determines the environment you will be using in Anaconda
 4. DONE

 ### Linux